-TXPERIMENTS were conducted on a dedicated Linux L cluster comprised of 17 compute nodes, each equipped with two AMD Opteron-265 processors (each dual core) and 2 GB of memory.
+Experiments were conducted on a dedicated Linux cluster comprised of 17 compute nodes, each equipped with two AMD Opteron-265 processors (each dual core) and 2 GB of memory.
 The nodes are interconnected by two networks, both 1 Gbps Ethernet.
 The OS used is Fedora Core 5 Linux x86_64 with our dirty bit patch as described in Sections 2 and 3.
 One of the two networks was reserved for LAM/MPI application communication while the other supported process migration and other network traffic.
-In the next section, we present results for these two network configurations.
+In the next section, we present results for experiments that exploited one network interconnect for MPI communication and another for migration.
 As discussed in Section 2.2, the MPI job and the migration activity may compete for network bandwidth if only a single network is available.
-However, it is common for high-end HPC to install two separate networks, one reserved for MPI communication and the other for operations such as I/O, booting, system setup and migration.
+It is common for high-end HPC to install two separate networks, one reserved for MPI communication and the other for operations such as I/O, booting, system setup and migration.
 In our experiments, we also assessed the system performance with a single network responsible for both MPI communication and migration activities.
 The results are not significantly different from those with two networks, which shows that for the applications evaluated in our system communication and memory intensity do not coincide.
+The cost of performing migration over the same interconnect as communication does not change for a single interconnect as we drain messages and then freeze communication during migration.
+Furthermore, for larger systems with higher bandwidth interconnects (1Gbps Ethernet vs. 40Gbps QDR IB [38]), the bandwidth gain is offset by increases in RAM sizes that applications utilize.
+Though our experiments are performed with Ethernet, our implementation is transparent to the network (including Infiniband), which is managed at the MPI layer.
+For example, [39] provides a migration framework for MPI over Infini-Band.
+Our experiments cite a cost of 1-6.5 seconds for one GB of data over Ethernet.
+An extrapolation to 32GB of RAM utilizing 50% of Infiniband's quad data rate (QDR) bandwidth would imply a cost of 1.6-3.25 seconds, which shows that our results are realistic even for large HPC systems.
 For the future work, we will create and assess applications with varying communication rates and memory pressure to measure the tradeoff between live and frozen migrations and to provide heuristics accordingly, as discussed in the next section.